 How Do Convertible High Chairs Work?

-These chairs can be used from the moment your baby can sit and all the way through the early years, or they can be purchased when you want to move from a conventional high chair to the next stage.
+These chairs can be used from the moment your baby can sit, all the way through the early years, or they can be purchased when you want to move from a conventional high chair to the next stage.

 Pros of Convertible High Chairs?